The Secret Rhythm Behind Movement: Understanding Arc Animation

 Sometimes, the power of arc animation comes from knowing when to ignore it.
 Robots, machines, and surreal sequences benefit from linear or erratic motion — they break expectations.
 When WALL·E stiffens before relaxing, or a glitching hologram jitters, the lack of arcs creates contrast.
 That contrast is storytelling through rhythm.

-How to Practice Arc Animation
+How to Practice Arc Animation?

 • Flipbook exercise: Animate a bouncing ball or pendulum; track the arc.